nzaman7878/javascript-interview-exercises/README.md

 42 - Create an object persons with propertise like name and age .Then, create a new object student that inherits from persons and has an additional property studentID .
 Add a method to the persons object and demonstrate that student also has access to it.

 43 - Create a function that determines wheter a number is Oddish or Evenish.
 A number is Oddish if the sum of all of its digits is odd, and a number is Evenish if the sum of all of its digits is even.If a number is Oddish , return Oddish .
 Otherwise , return Evenish.

+44 - Given a string , reverse all the words which have odd lenght.
+The even lenght words are not changed.